aashutoshtaikar/FractionClass/README.md

 # A Fraction class

-### To Run on Windows (cmake minimum v2.8 and VC++/minGW)
+### To build on Windows (cmake minimum v2.8 with ninja and MSVC/minGW)

-Open Visual Studio 2017
-File > Open > CMake > (browse to the dir and select CMakeLists.txt file)
+1. In Visual Studio 2017 goto File > Open > CMake > (browse to the dir and select CMakeLists.txt file)
-To build:
+2. Keep the same CMakeSettings.json if you wish to keep everything organized under one folder bin/
+OR
-Configurations(toolbar x64-Debug) > Manage Configurations > generates CMakeSettings.json
+2. Configurations(toolbar x64-Debug) > Manage Configurations > generates CMakeSettings.json
 https://docs.microsoft.com/en-us/cpp/build/customize-cmake-settings?view=vs-2019
-OR
-Copy CMakeSettings if you wish to keep everything organized under one folder bin/

 ### Building on Linux (cmake minimum v2.8 and gcc/clang)
 Navigate to the cloned repository directory